llNorthPolell/journal-app/README.md

 # journal-app
 Journal app built using React and Firebase.
+Note Firebase is being used to prototype the frontend application features.
+I am currently working on writing a Java Spring Boot backend to replace Firebase.
 App can be accessed via https://journal-app-75df1.firebaseapp.com.

 # Why use Journal App?